basecamp/bcx-api/sections/calendar_events.md

 * `GET /projects/1/calendar_events.json` will return upcoming calendar events for the project.
 * `GET /calendars/1/calendar_events.json` will return upcoming calendar events for the calendar.
+* `GET /projects/1/calendar_events/past.json` will return past calendar events for the project.
+* `GET /calendars/1/calendar_events/past.json` will return past calendar events for the calendar.

 ```json
 [